eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  Also, this service allows to download JS client library to interact with provider.
  Service URL is ```<che.host>:<che.port>/api/keycloak/settings``` for retrieving settings JSON and ```<che.host>:<che.port>/api/keycloak/OIDCKeycloak.js``` for JS adapter library.

- Service class is **org.eclipse.che.multiuser.keycloak.server.KeycloakSettings**.

  Next step is redirection of user to the appropriate provider’s login page with all the necessary params like client_id, return redirection path etc. This can be basically done with any client library (JS or Java etc).

- After user logged in on provider’s side and returned back to the Che server with JWT token, the validation of it and creation of subject begins.
+ After user logged in on provider’s side and client side code obtained and passed the JWT token, validation of it and creation of subject begins.

  Verification of tokens signature occurs in the two main filters chain:

    - **org.eclipse.che.multiuser.keycloak.server.KeycloakAuthenticationFilter** class.
    Token is extracted from `Authorization` header or `token` query param and tried to being parsed using public key retrieved from provider.
    In case of expired/invalid/malformed token, 403 error is sent to user.
+As noted above, usage of query parameter should be minimised as much as possible, since that reduces security, and support of it may be limited/dropped at some point.

   If validation was successful, token is passed to the